 Having some background information will help you impress your interviewer and give you a solid foundation for your thoughts during the conversation.
 Also, it will be much easier for you to come up with a few questions when the interviewer asks if there is anything you’d like to know about the job or the company.

-Plus, there’s always a chance that you could find something you have in common with the interviewer that will help form a bit of a personal relationship – having some personal touch is a great way to help the interviewer keep you in mind when the interview is over.
+There’s always a chance that you could find something you have in common with the interviewer that will help form a bit of a personal relationship.
+Having some personal touch is a great way to help the interviewer keep you in mind when the interview is over.

 Make sure you bring copies of your resume and samples of your writing or other work.
 You'd be surprised by how many candidates do not bother to share a portfolio, but doing so highlights both your excellent work and your thoroughness.

 Be prepared to talk through two or three main examples of your work, such as a blog post you wrote that went viral or a social media campaign you did for a local non-profit organization.
 Offer plenty of details about why you chose the topic or components of the campaign.

 Also, it’s important to make a professional impression on your interviewer.
 While you may be tempted to show some creative flair when dressing for an interview, don't go too crazy.
 Marketing interviews still typically require a suit.
 You can show some color with a tie or blouse but save the funky and edgy stuff for when you're hired and get a better idea of the company culture.